m-umairshah/color-blind-test/README.md

 ## Demo

-You can see the project in action by visiting [Demo URL] (replace with the demo link if available).
+You can see the project in action by visiting [Demo URL](https://m-umairshah.github.io/color-blind-test/).

 ## File Structure